 My main research interests are in computational plasticity, geotechnical analysis, contact mechanics, soil-machine interaction, and the analysis of problems involving unsteady plastic flow.
 A major focal point of my work over the coming years is to advance the understanding of how soils are moved and shaped through interaction with man-made objects and machinery.
 An overarching goal is to develop rigorous, mechanics-based models for predicting soil deformation and the corresponding force requirements or reactions.
 See also Media and Links and Publications.

-For a more complete description of my research interests, please the Hambleton Research Group website:
+For a more complete description of my research interests, please visit the Hambleton Research Group website.

 I thoroughly enjoy teaching introductory and advanced courses in geomechanics, solid mechanics, and numerical methods, including:

-Download A Brief Teaching Statement and find up-to-date information on courses and outreach, please go the the Hambleton Research Group website:
+Download A Brief Teaching Statement and find up-to-date information on courses and outreach, please go to the Hambleton Research Group website.